Whitewolf04/Compiler_design_COMP442/README.md

 # Compiler_design_COMP442
 A compiler that can transform human-readable code into assembly code (specifically Moon code that can be run by the Moon machine that is designed by a professor at Concordia University)

+To run the compiler:
+1. Change directory into the _src_ directory
+2. Run the _main.java_ code and enter the source code file (_.src_) that you want to run (the source code file must also be in the _src_ folder)
+3. If all syntax are correct, a _decl.m_ file should be outputted, which contains the assembly code for Moon machine
+4. To run the assembly code, use command: ```moon decl.m```

 The code syntax is as follows:
 <pre>
   function <i>functionName</i> (<i>parameterName</i>: <i>parameterType</i>, ...) => <i>returnType</i>